AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-gotowebinar.md

 >
 >* [Add GoToWebinar as a LaunchPoint service](/help/marketo/product-docs/administration/additional-integrations/add-gotowebinar-as-a-launchpoint-service.md)
 >* [Create a New Event Program](/help/marketo/product-docs/demand-generation/events/understanding-events/create-a-new-event-program.md)
->* Set the appropriate [flow actions](http://docs.marketo.com/display/DOCS/Flow+Actions)to track engagement
+>* Set the appropriate [flow actions](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/add-a-flow-step-to-a-smart-campaign.md)to track engagement

 First create your webinar in GoToWebinar.
 Certain settings in the creation of your GoToWebinar are used by Marketo and some are only used by GoToWebinar.

 After you create a Marketo event and associate the GoToWebinar with it, the systems will be able to share registration and attendance information.
-For help creating a GoToWebinar, see the [GoToWebinar User Guide](http://docs.marketo.com/display/docs/assets/gotowebinar-user-guide.pdf).

 Below is a list of the settings used by Marketo.